krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

   remember this information: 100 Mbps network link can transfer 1 TB/day transferring 50 TB can take 50 days using a 100 Mbps link.
   Snowball Edge: end-to-end time to transfer is approximately one-week

+#### You would like to use AWS Snowball to move on-premises backups into a long term archival tier on AWS.
+Which solution provides the MOST cost savings?

+Create an AWS Snowball job and target an Amazon S3 bucket.
+Create a lifecycle policy to transition this data to Amazon S3 Glacier Deep Archive on the same day

+AWS Snowball, a part of the AWS Snow Family, is a data migration and edge computing device that comes in two options.
+Snowball Edge Storage Optimized devices provide both block storage and Amazon S3-compatible object storage, and 40 vCPUs.
+They are well suited for local storage and large scale data transfer.

+For this scenario, you will want to minimize the time spent in Amazon S3 Standard for all files to avoid unintended Amazon S3 Standard storage charges.
+To do this, AWS recommends using a zero-day lifecycle policy.
+From a cost perspective, when using a zero-day lifecycle policy, you are only charged Amazon S3 Glacier Deep Archive rates.
+When billed, the lifecycle policy is accounted for first, and if the destination is Amazon S3 Glacier Deep Archive, you are charged Amazon S3 Glacier Deep Archive rates for the transferred files.

+You can't move data directly from AWS Snowball into Amazon S3 Glacier, you need to go through Amazon S3 first, and then use a lifecycle policy.
+So this option is correct.

+#### A global pharmaceutical company wants to move most of the on-premises data into Amazon S3, Amazon Elastic File System (Amazon EFS), and Amazon FSx for Windows File Server easily, quickly, and cost-effectively.
+As a solutions architect, which of the following solutions would you recommend as the BEST fit to automate and accelerate online data transfers to these AWS storage services?

+Use AWS DataSync to automate and accelerate online data transfers to the given AWS storage services

+AWS DataSync is an online data transfer service that simplifies, automates, and accelerates copying large amounts of data to and from AWS storage services over the internet or AWS Direct Connect.

+AWS DataSync fully automates and accelerates moving large active datasets to AWS, up to 10 times faster than command-line tools.
+It is natively integrated with Amazon S3, Amazon EFS, Amazon FSx for Windows File Server, Amazon CloudWatch, and AWS CloudTrail, which provides seamless and secure access to your storage services, as well as detailed monitoring of the transfer.

+AWS DataSync uses a purpose-built network protocol and scale out architecture to transfer data.
+A single DataSync agent is capable of saturating a 10 Gbps network link.

+AWS DataSync fully automates the data transfer.
+It comes with retry and network resiliency mechanisms, network optimizations, built-in task scheduling, monitoring via the DataSync API and Console, and Amazon CloudWatch metrics, events, and logs that provide granular visibility into the transfer process.
+AWS DataSync performs data integrity verification both during the transfer and at the end of the transfer.

+The AWS Transfer Family provides fully managed support for file transfers directly into and out of Amazon S3 and Amazon EFS.
+Therefore, it cannot support migration into the other AWS storage services mentioned in the given use-case (Amazon FSx for Windows File Server).